panispani/causalml-needs-synth-eval/causal-flows/setup.md

 # Plotting table 2
 # Note that if you didn't run everything and only for example this one, you need to edit line 59 from `for exp_folder in exp_folders:` to `for exp_folder in exp_folders[:1]:`
+# exp_folders should include all the folders you want (you need to add more if you add more experiments)
 python scripts/create_comparison_flows.py

 # Print the table